Inori/GPCS4/Doc/GraphicsStack.md

 #### 5. Viole
 This is the vulkan engine.
 The name Violet comes from Violet Evergarden.
 It is the abstraction layer of vulkan.
-Most of vulkan objects will be wrapped into Viole classes for convenience.
+Most of vulkan objects will be wrapped into Violet classes for convenience.
 It will maintain vulkan render states, pipelines, optimizations and so on.

 #### 6. Pssl